Antonín Kasper Sr.

-Antonín Kasper Sr. (1932–2017) was an international speedway rider from Czechoslovakia.
+Antonín Kasper Sr. (31 October 1932 – 12 November 2017) was an international Motorcycle speedway rider from Czechoslovakia.
+He earned 13 international caps for the Czechoslovakia national speedway team.

 Speedway career

 Kasper Sr. won two medals at the Speedway World Team Cup in 1960 and 1963.

-He rode in the top tier of British Speedway from riding for Coventry Bees and West Ham Hammers.
 He also won the prestigious Golden Helmet of Pardubice in 1963.

+In 1967, he was part of the Prague team that toured the United Kingdom and 1968, where he starred alongside Antonín Šváb Sr.

+He rode in the top tier of British Speedway, joining the Coventry Bees for the 1968 British League season.
+He stayed with the Midlands club in 1969 before switching to West Ham Hammers for the 1970 British League season.